 comptia a+ cable types

-You can make a crossover cable by adhering to the T568B standard on one end and the T568A standard on the other.
+You can create a crossover cable by following the T568B standard on one end and the T568A standard on the other.

 Fiber

-Fiber optics is a data transfer method that uses glass (or plastic) threads (fibers).
-A fiber optic cable is made up of a bundle of glass threads, each of which may transmit light-wave modulated data.
-Fiber optics is the fastest internet service available, and it’s mostly utilized as a network backbone.
-Fiber optic cable comes in two types:
+Fiber optics is a method of data transfer that utilizes glass (or plastic) threads known as fibers.
+A fiber optic cable consists of a bundle of these threads, with each thread capable of transmitting data through modulated light waves.
+Fiber optics is renowned for its high-speed internet service and is primarily used as a network backbone.
+There are two types of fiber optic cables:

-• Single-mode has a narrow core (between 8 and 10 microns) that can convey a single light beam across great distances (up to 60km or further).
-The light source in the single-mode cable is a laser diode.
-Cable television and telephone businesses are two examples of common uses.
+• Single-mode: This type features a narrow core (typically between 8 and 10 microns) that enables the transmission of a single light beam over long distances (up to 60km or more).
+Single-mode cables utilize laser diodes as the light source and find common applications in cable television and telephone networks.

-• Multi-mode cable has a bigger (62.5 micron) core than single-mode cable and can carry many light beams over short distances (up to 10km).
-An LED light source is used in multi-mode cable.
-Local and metropolitan area networks are common applications (LANs & MANs).
+• Multi-mode: With a larger core (usually 62.5 microns) compared to single-mode cables, multi-mode cables can carry multiple light beams over shorter distances (up to 10km).
+They employ LED light sources.
+Multi-mode cables are commonly used in local and metropolitan area networks (LANs & MANs).

-Several connector types are used in fiber optic devices and cables:
+Several connector types are utilized in fiber optic devices and cables:

 comptia a+ cable types